B3v3/Ruby_code/README.md

   takes in an array of stock prices, one for each hypothetical day, and return pair of days representing the best day to buy and the best day to sell
 7. substrings -
   takes a word as the first argument and then an array of valid substrings (your dictionary) as the second argument and retunr the hash listing each substring found in the original string and number of times it was found
+8. snail_sort -
+  sort matrix like snail shell
+9. primes - for getting prime numbers